A Bayesian adaptive enrichment design using aggregate historical data to inform individualized treatment recommendations: Introduction

-Recent work has begun to address subgroup analyses using external information in distinct contexts. \cite{schwartz2023harmonized} study RCTs augmented with patient-level external controls and introduce harmonized estimators that first estimate subgroup effects using RCT and external-control data and then adjust them so their prevalence-weighted average matches the RCT-only overall effect, ensuring coherence with the primary analysis. \cite{Ventz2025BOEED} develop a Bayesian optimal enrichment framework that jointly models trial data and concurrent external control data and computes stage-wise enrichment and stopping rules via dynamic programming-again assuming access to individual-level external controls.
-These contributions address settings with patient-level external information and operate outside the power-prior formulation.
-By contrast, there remains a gap in extending the NPP to treatment-effect heterogeneity, including scenarios where only summary-level historical information is available.
+Recent work has begun to address subgroup analyses using external information in contexts where patient-level historical data is available. \cite{schwartz2023harmonized} study RCTs augmented with patient-level external controls and introduce harmonized estimators that first estimate subgroup effects using RCT and external-control data and then adjust them so their prevalence-weighted average matches the RCT-only overall effect, ensuring coherence with the primary analysis. \cite{Ventz2025BOEED} develop a Bayesian optimal enrichment framework that jointly models trial data and concurrent external control data and computes stage-wise enrichment and stopping rules via dynamic programming-again assuming access to individual-level external controls.